gcraig/gcraig.github.io/about.md

 ### More Information

-A passionate electronics/software geek, calligraphy/fountain pen fanatic, poetry/painter dabbler, and amateur astronomer.
+A passionate electronics/software geek, calligraphy/fountain pen fanatic, poetry/painter dabbler, aspiring sci-fi writer, contributer to cochlear implant information and amateur astronomer.
+Let's see how this turns out.
+Strange days will follow.

 ### Contact me